StarCrusher96/Kerbal-Star-Systems-2/README.md

    - Galaxies Unbound
    - Parallax 1
    - Mods not mentioned in this list have not been verified and might or might not work.
 Install at your own risk, there's no support for these.
+   - Homeswitch and Galaxy mode are NOT currently supported

 ## After launching the game (!important!)